-If you’re a regular visitor to my blog, especially as of late, it’s no secret that I’ve been sharing tools and resources that could help teachers spark an interest in writing.
+If you’re a regular visitor to my blog, you have probably noticed that I often share tools and resources that can help teachers spark student interest in writing.
 And that’s because I am a huge proponent of teaching visual literacy skills.
-Considering the mass media, digital age we are immersed in, I feel it’s imperative that students have the ability to interpret, negotiate and make meaning from information presented in the form of an image, which extends the meaning of literacy beyond printed text.
+Considering the mass media society we are immersed in, I feel it’s imperative that students have the ability to interpret, negotiate and make meaning from information presented in the form of an image, which extends the meaning of literacy beyond printed text.

 It’s no secret that one way to make pictures more memorable is by making them pop off the page.
 But designing elements such as typography, shapes, color combinations and composition can be a complex process.
-Well, until now, that is.
+Well, that is until now…

-QuotesCover.com has now become my favorite go-to web tool for taking one of my very own photos, adding text and generating an image to represent exactly what I am so totally thinking or feeling.
+QuotesCover.com has now become one of my favorite go-to web tools for taking one of my very own photos, adding text and then generating a graphic to represent exactly what I am thinking or feeling.
 Not only does it transform the ordinary into the extraordinary, this nifty application is pretty simple to use.
-Check out my refuse to give up example below. ♥

-Once you’re satisfied with the result, just download it for future use—on blogs and web or social media sites and/or in print projects such as newsletters or brochures.
+Once you’re satisfied with the result, just download it for future use—on blogs, the web or social media sites and/or utilize it in print projects such as newsletters or brochures.

 The use of quotes combined with images used to motivate and inspire students is not a new concept.
 As a classroom teacher, I personally incorporated both on a regular basis and can honestly say that this strategy was one of my most favorite ways to kickstart class, regardless of the content area.